nathanlane/nathanlane.github.io/_drafts/a-delightful-informal-romp-through-implementation-theory-copy.md

 ---
-title: A Delightful (Informal) Romp Through Implementation Theory-(copy)
+title: Contemporary Industrial Policy Papers - A Round Up of Historical Case Studies (and Beyond)
 date: 2018-12-26 16:28:12 +0000
 categories:
 - Not data